MicrosoftDocs/entra-docs/docs/identity/saas-apps/tonichi-nexta-meishi-tutorial.md

 ## Configure Tonichi Nexta Meishi SSO

-1. In a different web browser window, sign in to your Tonichi Nexta Meishi company site as an administrator.
+1. Log in to Tonichi Nexta Meishi company site as an administrator.

 1. Go to **Admin Settings** > **SSO** and perform the following steps: